 Section 5 – Interpretation Clause

-Section 7 – Use of Words “Bank,” “Banker” or “Banking”
+Section 7 – Use of the Words “Bank,” “Banker” and “Banking”

 Section 8 – Prohibition of Trading